llobato/docs/docs/other/install-gwms-frontend.md

 ```

 %RED%Pilot proxy%ENDCOLOR%
-The pilot proxy is used on the glideinWMS pilot jobs submitted to the CEs.
+The pilot proxy is used on the GlideinWMS pilot jobs submitted to the CEs.
 Create the proxy using the %RED%pilot certificate%ENDCOLOR% and change ownership
 to the frontend user.